HarperFast/harper/docs/README.md

 paste the code.
 See the Postman documentation on supported languages here: https://www.getpostman.com/docs/postman/sending_api_requests/generate_code_snippets

 ## HarperDB Studio
 Need a UI?
-HarperDB Studio is a web based UI for managing users, roles, and your schema.
+HarperDB Studio is a web based UI for managing users, roles, and schemas.
 The HarperDB Studio also enables you to run NoSQL & SQL queries, create charts, save your favorite queries & charts and share them via live links to your organization.

 http://harperdb.io/studio